TOMToolkit/tomtoolkit.github.io/docs/index.md

 ## Frequently Asked Questions

+### I try to observe a target with LCO but get an error.

+You might not have added your LCO api key to your settings file under the `FACILITIES` settings.
+See [Custom Settings](/docs/customsettings#facilities) for more details.

 ### How do I create a super user?
 You can create a new superuser using the built in management command: